chariotsolutions/aws-examples/athena_performance_comparison/README.md

   limit   10;
   ```

-* Query #4: number of customers that abandoned carts
+* **Query 4: number of customers that abandoned carts**

-  The data generator makes this number unnaturally high!
+  This query should play to Redshift's strengths: limited number of columns, and a
+  single-column join that uses the distribution key.

   ```
   select  count(distinct user_id) as users_with_abandoned_carts